Sheepskins are fully machine washable and easy to dry at 30 degrees.

-Wash sheepskin in a normal washing machine with your usual washing powder at a low temperature.
-Afterwards tumble dry at a low temperature.
+Sheepskins are machine washable at 30 degrees Celsius and can be tumble dried at the same temperature.
+Wash a sheepskin on its own in a normal washing machine with your usual washing powder.
+Afterwards, tumble dry at a low temperature.
 Give it a brush with a wide-toothed comb or pet brush and your sheepskin will come up like new.

 - Set the washing machine at a low temperature – 30°C or lower.
-Your machine might have a WOOL setting which will work well.
+Your machine might have a WOOL setting which will work well (sheepskins are literally made of wool).

-- Use a small amount of Biological or Non-Biological Washing Powder.
+- Use a small amount of Biological or Non-Biological Washing Powder (all work at this temperature).

 - Tumble Dry on a Low Heat to prevent the wool becoming distorted, again if your machine has a wool setting this should work well – don’t worry if not, just keep the temperature low.